lroliphant/CV/README.md

 ## Lucy Oliphant

 I am both technical and visual - a developer with an appreciation for excellent design and usable interfaces.
-Having worked in e-commerce on the client-side for a number of years, my primary goal in joining Makers was gain a better understanding of the server side of web programming and to try my hand at building web applications from the concept stage right through to the finished product.
-By improving my understanding of the entire application, I also hoped become more agile and efficient within a development team.
-I want to continue building on my previous experience and everything I have learnt over the past few months at Makers, to move from web content management into a more traditional front-end developer role in an agile environment.
+Having worked in e-commerce on the client-side for a number of years, my primary goal in joining Makers Academy was to gain a better understanding of the server side of web programming and to try my hand at building web applications from end to end.
+I want to move from web content management into a more traditional front-end developer role in an agile environment.
 I am looking for the opportunity to work on diverse projects with driven individuals in a company that fosters a culture of learning, openness and collaboration.